A Song of Ice and Fire: Narrative structure

-Influenced by his television and film scripting background, Martin tries to keep readers engrossed by ending each A Song of Ice and Fire chapter with a tense or revelational moment, a twist or a cliffhanger, similar to a TV act break.
+Influenced by his television and film scripting background, Martin tries to keep readers engrossed by ending each Song of Ice and Fire chapter with a tense or revelational moment, a twist or a cliffhanger, similar to a TV act break.
 Scriptwriting has also taught him the technique of "cutting out the fat and leaving the muscle", which is the final stage of completing a book, a technique that brought the page count in A Dance with Dragons down almost eighty pages.
-Dividing the continuous A Song of Ice and Fire story into books is much harder for Martin.
+Dividing the continuous Song of Ice and Fire story into books is much harder for Martin.
 Each book shall represent a phase of the journey that ends in closure for most characters.
 A smaller portion of characters is left with clear-cut cliffhangers to make sure readers come back for the next installment, although A Dance with Dragons had more cliffhangers than Martin originally intended.
 Both one-time and regular POV characters are designed to have full character arcs ending in tragedy or triumph, and are written to hold the readers' interest and not be skipped in reading.
 Main characters are killed off so that the reader will not rely on the hero to come through unscathed and will instead feel the character's fear with each page turn.

 The unresolved larger narrative arc encourages speculation about future story events.
 According to Martin, much of the key to A Song of Ice and Fire's future lies over a dozen years in the fictional past, of which each volume reveals more.
 Events planned from the beginning are foreshadowed, although Martin is careful not to make the story predictable.
 The viewpoint characters, who serve as unreliable narrators, may clarify or provide different perspectives on past events.
 Therefore, what the readers believe to be true may not necessarily be true.